Disulfiram for Alcohol Addiction: How It Works Safely

 Disulfiram is not intended to be taken on its own.
 Instead, it should be used in combination with supportive addiction treatment care and psychotherapy.

-Depending on the severity of your addiction and your addiction treatment history, a combination of the following treatment programs may help you overcome your alcohol addiction while you’re taking disulfiram:
+Depending on the severity of your addiction and mental health condition, a combination of the following treatment programs may help you overcome your alcohol addiction while you’re taking disulfiram:

-• Medical detox for alcohol addiction: Medical detox programs provide 24/7 monitoring of your vitals to ensure that you’re safely progressing through alcohol withdrawal.
+• Medical detox for alcohol addiction: How to remove disulfiram from body?
+Medical detox programs provide 24/7 monitoring of your vitals to ensure that you’re safely progressing through alcohol withdrawal.
 A team of doctors and nurses will administer medication as needed to treat any withdrawal symptoms you experience and licensed clinical counselors will provide therapeutic support to help you manage the psychological symptoms of withdrawal, such as depression, anxiety, and cravings.

 • Residential rehab for alcohol addiction: If your alcohol addiction is severe or you’ve struggled with it for years, a residential addiction treatment program may provide the structure and support you need to get sober for good.
 Residential alcohol rehab offers individualized care and round-the-clock access to treatment professionals at a licensed facility where you will live for the duration of treatment.
 Treatment includes evidence-based methods like cognitive behavioral therapy, group counseling, individual and family counseling, 12-Step facilitation, and specialized therapies like music therapy or art therapy.
 These treatment methods will help you establish a firm foundation of sobriety, gain life skills, learn how to prevent relapse and manage cravings, and give you the tools and peer support you need to stay sober.